puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

     # Download the dependencies
     $ lein deps

 This will let you develop on PuppetDB and see your changes by simply editing the code and restarting the server.
-It will not create an init script or default configuration directory; to start the PuppetDB service when running from source, you will need to run the following:
+It will not create an init script or default configuration directory.
+To start the PuppetDB service when running from source, you will need to run the following:

     $ lein run services -c /path/to/config.ini

-A sample config is provided in the root of the source repo, as `config.sample.ini`.
+A sample config file is provided in the root of the source repo:  `config.sample.ini`.
 You can also provide a conf.d-style directory instead of a flat config file.

 Other useful commands for developers: